Top

 Christian Lassen, Esq. | Quoted in The Wall Street Journal | 25 Years Experience Helping military families nationwide recover denied SGLI benefits.What Is Servicemembers’ Group Life Insurance

-Why SGLI Claims Are Denied
+Why SGLI Life Insurance Claims Are Denied

-SGLI claims are often denied due to administrative or record keeping problems rather than true lack of coverage.
+Denied SGLI claims most often result from administrative or recordkeeping problems rather than an actual lack of coverage.
+Common denial reasons include:

-• Missing or disputed beneficiary designations
+• Missing, outdated, or disputed beneficiary designation forms

-• Failure to convert coverage after discharge
+• Failure to convert SGLI coverage after discharge

 • Allegations of fraud or misrepresentation